MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-spo.md

 ## Multi-factor authentication

 If your Power BI environment requires you to sign in using multi-factor authentication, you might be asked to sign in with a security device to verify your identity.
-This can occurs if you didn't sign in to SharePoint Online using multi-factor authentication.
+This can occur if you didn't sign in to SharePoint Online using multi-factor authentication.
 Your Power BI environment requires a security device to validate an account.

 > [!NOTE]
 > Power BI doesn't support multi-factor authentication with Azure Active Directory 2.0.
 Users will see an error message.
-If the user signs in again to SharePoint Online using their security device, they will be able to view the report.
+If the user signs in again to SharePoint Online using their security device, they may be able to view the report.

 ## Web part settings

-The settings you can adjust for the Power BI web part for SharePoint Online:
+Here are the settings you can adjust for the Power BI web part for SharePoint Online:

 ![Screenshot of the SharePoint new web part properties dialog with the Power BI report link highlighted.](media/service-embed-report-spo/powerbi-sharepoint-web-part-properties.png)